M-Kaur-Singh/mlops-pipeline-api/README.md

 ### 1.1 Architecture & Config Question
 When returning a Java object from a method, it is automatically serialized into JSON.
 Explain the role of a MessageBodyWriter or a JSON provider (like Jackson) in this conversion process.

-**Answer:** A MessageBodyWriter is a core architectural interface within the JAX-RS framework.
-It manages the marshaling of native Java objects (POJOs) into a specific raw stream format for HTTP responses.
-When an API endpoint method returns a plain Java object and is decorated with the @Produces(MediaType.APPLICATION_JSON) annotation, the JAX-RS runtime looks for an active provider.
-Jackson serves as this concrete JSON provider.
-It handles low-level processing by using reflection to inspect class properties.
-It invokes the appropriate getter methods and maps those key-value states dynamically into a valid JSON text string written directly into the HTTP outbound response body.
+**Answer:** A MessageBodyWriter is a JAX-RS component responsible for converting Java objects (POJOs) into the format required for an HTTP response.
+When a resource method returns a Java object and is annotated with @Produces(MediaType.APPLICATION_JSON), the JAX-RS runtime selects a suitable MessageBodyWriter to perform the conversion.
+A JSON provider such as Jackson is a common implementation of this functionality.
+Jackson inspects the object's properties (typically through its getter methods) and serializes them into valid JSON, which is then written to the HTTP response body and sent to the client.

 ### 1.2 Discovery Endpoint Question
 REST architecture dictates that APIs should be strictly 'stateless'.
 Define what statelessness means in this context and explain why it makes cloud APIs easier to scale horizontally across multiple servers.

-**Answer:** In RESTful system design, statelessness means that the server application is completely prohibited from preserving or caching any client session state across transactional boundaries.
-Every incoming HTTP request must arrive as an isolated, completely self-contained payload.
-It must embed all necessary metadata, credentials, and query targets required to complete the operation.
+**Answer:**  In RESTful system design, statelessness means that the server does not store any client session state between requests.
+Each HTTP request must be self-contained and include all the information required to process it, such as authentication details, request parameters, and resource identifiers.
+The server treats each request independently, without relying on information from previous interactions.

-This requirement directly simplifies horizontal scaling in cloud infrastructure.
-Because individual instances do not store sticky session data in memory, a load balancer can route consecutive requests from the same user to entirely different physical servers.
-This route changes without causing state desynchronization errors and removes the need for complex, resource-heavy multi-node session replication systems.
+This requirement significantly simplifies horizontal scaling in cloud environments.
+Because individual server instances do not retain client session data in memory, a load balancer can distribute consecutive requests from the same client across different servers without affecting system behaviour.
+As each request contains all necessary information, there is no need to synchronise session state between servers or implement complex session replication mechanisms.
+This improves scalability, reliability, and fault tolerance.

 ---